MaartenGr/BERTopic/docs/getting_started/multimodal/multimodal.md

 In this example, we are clustering the documents and are then looking for the best matching images to the resulting clusters.

 The representative images of each topic are in `topic_model.representative_items_` and the `Representative_Items` column of `topic_model.get_topic_info()`, and `topic_model.representative_images_` holds them tiled into one collage per topic.
+Video and audio topics get a summary of their own in the same way: a sheet of each clip's middle frame, and a montage of the first two seconds of each clip, both in `topic_model.get_representation(topic, "Media").summaries`.
 If you want an overview of the topic images together with their textual representations in jupyter, you can run the following:

 ```python